-- In the Select an existing key pair or create a new key pair dialogue box, you should select an existing key pair and then, should select the key pair you created while setting up to Host Jenkins on Amazon Web Services.
+- In the Select an existing key pair or create a new key pair dialogue box, select an existing key pair and then, select the key pair you created while setting up Host Jenkins on Amazon Web Services.

-- Now, you should click the acknowledgement checkbox, and then, should click Launch Instances.
+- Next, click the acknowledgment checkbox, and then, click Launch Instances.

 - In the left-hand navigation bar, you must choose Instances to see the status of your instance.

 And it’s done!